Microsoft Joins Group Working To 'Cure' Open-Source Licensing Issues - Slashdot

 The license is clear on what you are allowed to do (which is more than copyright law requires them to do) with the copyrighted material.
 These companies want to restrict copyright holders who use the GPL from using the legally allowed means of ENFORCING that copyright once it has been violated.
 Where do these companies get the right to dictate to the copyright holders how they will enforce it?

-I'll take these guys seriously once they make a legally binding commitment to handle violations of THEIR copyright
+I'll take these guys seriously once they make a legally binding commitment to handle violations of THEIR copyrights by the same rules that they want to impose on people using the GPL.

 You find yourself at the top of the slippery side of Mt.
 Software License.